-Ryver Pricing: There’s a 14-day free trial.
-Plans from $49 per month for up to twelve users, $99 per month for unlimited users, and $399 for enterprises.
+Ryver Pricing: 14-day free trial; from $49 per month for twelve users; $99 per month for unlimited users; $199 for enterprises

-It’s easy to miss details when you’re working across time zones.
-If you’re just waking up while your teammates are calling it a day, you’re left playing catch-up.
+It’s hard to sync office communication when you’re spread across time zones.
+If you’re just waking up while your teammates are calling it a day, you’re left to play catch-up.

 Top Twist features:

-Trillian is a no-frills team chat app geared toward businesses and healthcare professionals.
+Trillian is a no-frills messaging app aimed at businesses and healthcare professionals.

-Trillian’s bare-bones approach to messaging means you won’t get voice or video calls.
+A bare-bones approach means you won’t get voice or video calls.
 And there are no collaboration tools.
-What you get is easy-to-use instant messaging, group chats, and file and image sharing.
+What you do get is easy-to-use, real-time text chatting, group chats, and file and image sharing.
 Trillian also offers the option to either self-host or communicate behind Trillian servers.

-Branding itself as a HIPAA-compliant messenger, Trillian targets the healthcare industry and even plans to roll out client-practitioner messaging.
+Branding itself as a HIPAA-compliant application, Trillian targets the healthcare industry and even plans to roll out client-practitioner chatting.